-Tuition, student fees, and room and board rates shall be established by each Component subject to legislative direction and approval by the Board.
+Tuition, student fees, and room and board rates shall be established by each Component subject to approval by the Vice Chancellor and Chief Financial Officer, in consultation with the Chancellor, and the Board.

 3.1 Student Services Fees.
 Each Component is authorized to charge and collect from students registered at the Component fees to cover the cost of student services which the Chancellor and Board deem necessary or desirable in carrying out the educational functions of the Component based on Education Code, Section 54.503.